 1. Mixing Secrets for the Small Studio by Mike Senior

 Mixing Secrets by Mike Senior is as complete as it gets when it comes to learning how to mix.
 This is the ultimate resource for students who are just starting to learn how to mix music.
 But it also has enough interesting tips and tricks for the more seasoned mixing student.
 If that’s not enough, each chapter has very elaborate online videos and sound materials.
-Here is a short description:

-Mixing Secrets for the Small Studio
+Mixing Secrets for the Small Studio by Mike Senior

 2. Mixing Audio by Roey Izhaki

 The book ‘Mixing Audio’ by Roey Izhaki is an absolute must-have book!
 It has so many great tips and techniques that will teach you all about mixing music.
 But not only limited to that.
 All this information is essential when you want to explore the world of music production and audio engineering.
 Also, I find the book to be really pleasant to read.
 It’s an absolute easy read and not boring at all.
 The online materials are perfect to help you along with your mixing journey.
-Here is a short description:

 3. Mastering Audio: The Art and the Science by Bob Katz

 This book is as complete as it gets.
 And what I like is that it is practical and not too long of a read.
 If you want to become better at music production and audio engineering by reading and learning about mastering music, then this is your book.
 Mastering Audio by Bob Katz is a book that you will see on any music producer’s or audio engineer’s bookshelf.
-Here is a short description:

-Mastering Audio: The Art and the Science
+Mastering Audio The Art and the Science by Bob Katz

 4. Audio Production and Critical Listening by Jason Corey

 Together with the online tools that are available, I find this to be a very solid book.
 So if you want to really develop critical listening skills and knowledge about production mixing then you should read it.
 It’s a bit of a tough read so you cannot read it on the fly like Mixing Audio by Roey Izhaki or Mixing Secrets by Mike Senior.
 Nevertheless, it is a valuable resource for people who want to learn all aspects of audio engineering.
-Here is a short description:

 Recording and Audio Engineering